 Learn how to draw a great looking Wine Glass with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Wine Glass drawing.

 "Who makes grass grow for the cattle and vegetation for man's labor... letting wine make a man's heart merry."

 - Psalm 104:14, 15, The Bible in Living English

 Wine has left an indelible mark on human history and culture.
 This fermented beverage has been consumed since ancient times.
 Some historical references to wine date back more than 6,000 years.